mgaman/PDUlib/README.md

 My development environment is VS Code/PlatformIO on Ubuntu.
 It is basically an Arduino environment which means that while I get some goodies such as Intellisense these are no debugging facilities such as breakpoints and watch.
 As pdulib is pure C++ I had to adopt another strategy to debug the same pdulib sources, but in their desktop environment.
 This is described later.
 ## Arduino Development
-### PlatformIO
+### PlatformIO (Linux)
 New sketches (projects) are created via PlatformIO which then creates a directory structure of source, include and library folders.
 Each sketch has its own libraries so to ensure that every sketch uses the same physical copy of pdulib sources.
 The **createSoftLinks.sh** script achieves this and must be run just once after cloning this workspace from Github.
 If you create a new sketch, edit **createSoftLinks.sh**, add the new sketch and run again.
 Note that PlatformIO, by default, creates a main file called **main.cpp**.
 If you create a new sketch, rename this file to \<sketchname\>.c++.
+The **copysketches.sh** copies <sketchname>.c++ files to the correct place used by Arduino IDE and renames that file to <sketchname>.ino.
+For those sketches that need credentials i.e SCA phone number and Target phone number, there is 1 master copy of **credentials.h** in the DesktopExample/src folder.
+The script **copycredentials.sh** copies that file into the correct place for PlatformIO and Arduino IDE.
 The macro **PM**, if set, will place translation tables in flash memory.
 To add compiler switches, add the following line to the **platformio.ini** file, **env** section.
 ```
 build_flags = -DPM
 ```

+### PlatformIO (non-Linux)
+Needs solutions to the **createSoftLinks.sh**, **copysketches.sh** and **copycredentials.sh** scripts.
+As I do not develop under Windows or IOS I have no intention of doing that work.
+Anyone else is invited to do that if needed.
 ### Arduino IDE
 Arduino IDE uses a different directory structure and has different rules for file names.
 Firstly the source files must be in the project root folder and the main file must be named \<sketchname\>.ino.
 Also any files with the suffix cpp will get compiled, hence the reason for renaming **main.cpp** to \<sketchname.c++\>.
 Simply copy src/\<sketchname\>.c++ to the root folder and change the suffix to ino.
 The macro **PM**, if set, will place translation tables in flash memory.